chadbrower0/minimal_docker_flask_mysql/README.md

 ## Purpose of this repository

-  Suppose you want to create a simple, web application, using python and a local database.
+  Suppose you want to create a simple web application using python and a local database.
   You could set up your own web server on a dedicated Linux machine, but the system administration can be a burden.
   You could use a virtual machine to reduce some of that burden and cost, but installing and configuring services is still quite a bit of work.
   Instead, a docker virtual file system can setup the services for you, and it is resource-efficient.